Read This First

 Prompt 1: In their search for meaning, it’s natural for humans to attempt to place themselves at the center of cosmic drama, but what advantages are there to accepting our cosmic insignificance?

-The section turns on Advantages of Accepting Cosmic Insignificance, Humility, and Perspective.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Advantages of Accepting Cosmic Insignificance, Humility, and Perspective in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Advantages of Accepting Cosmic Insignificance distinct from Humility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Advantages of Accepting Cosmic Insignificance distinct from Humility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 We zoom out.
 Daily worries and anxieties shrink in comparison to the vastness of space and time.
 A bad day feels less catastrophic.